 - toasted baguettes, or bagel chips for serving

-In a large, oven-safe skillet over medium heat, cook the ground beef, onions, brown sugar, garlic powder, salt, and pepper.
-Continue cooking until the beef is no longer pink.
-(Optional: Drain grease)
+- In a large, oven-safe skillet over medium heat, add the ground beef, onions, brown sugar, garlic powder, salt, and pepper.
+Mix and continue cooking until the beef is no longer pink.
+Once cooked, drain grease (if draining).

-In a small bowl, whisk together cornstarch and water.
-Pour into the beef mixture and whisk, cooking until thickened.
+- In a small bowl, whisk together cornstarch and water.
+Pour into the beef mixture and stir, cooking until thickened.

 - Remove the pan from heat and stir in a cup of the cheese until melted.